ErinaTheDummy/SwordToShield/Character_Creation/BodyTypes.md

 - High quality medical aid

 ## Monstrous
 You are a monstrosity.
-You have advantage against corruption saving throws and gain one good corruption with a value of 10 or less.
+You have advantage against corruption saving throws and gain one good corruption.
+When you have to roll on the corruption table you may roll twice and choose the one you like more.
 Your amenities are as follows:

 - A pound of fresh or cooked meat
 - A liter of water